amsamadi/git-cheatsheet/README.md

     Can be used to unstage a file.
 ---
 ## 7- What is the difference between git merge and git rebase commands?
+* The merge command creates a new commit but the rebase command integrate the changes in the repository remote respectively
 ---
 ## 8- What command is used to see the history of commites?
 * We have to use the git log command